Elementary School Programs

 If a program spot becomes available after the initial placement, placement will continue through the first six weeks of the school year.
 Program offers will be made to the highest scoring students in order of score.

-21. What if I am an Irvine resident, but my child attends private school?
+21. What if I am an Irvine resident, but my child attends private (or other) school?

 If you have further questions after reviewing our Frequently Asked Questions,